 Small and Mighty: Allegheny Youth Development

-The Pittsburgh Foundation, through its Small and Mighty initiative, has awarded $10,000 in project support to Allegheny Youth Development.
-This faith-based Northside agency provides out-of-school time programs to improve academic performance and behavioral outcomes for youth grades K-12 at Pittsburgh Morrow Pre-K-8, Pittsburgh Schiller 6-8 and surrounding schools.
+The Pittsburgh Foundation, through its Small and Mighty initiative, awarded $10,000 in 2016 for project support to Allegheny Youth Development.
+This faith-based Northside agency provides out-of-school time programs to improve academic performance and behavioral outcomes for youth grades K-12 at Pittsburgh Morrow pre-K-8, Pittsburgh Schiller 6-8 and surrounding schools.

-Small and Mighty is part of the Foundation’s 100 Percent Pittsburgh organizing principle, which seeks to ensure that Pittsburghers living at or near the federal poverty line are provided opportunities to improve their life prospects by working in the region’s improved economy.
-Small and Mighty awards grants to local nonprofit organizations with budgets less than $600,000.
+The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, which seeks to ensure that Pittsburghers living at or near the federal poverty line are provided opportunities to improve their life prospects by working in the region’s improved economy.
+Small and Mighty has, as of Dec.
+2019, awarded $1.25 million to nonprofit organizations with budgets of less than $600,000.

-To learn more about Allegheny Youth Development, visit http://www.ayd.org/.
+To learn more about Allegheny Youth Development, visit https://www.ayd.org/